Smartesting/screenplay-and-cypress-sample/README.md

 - Run the scenario at browser level.
 - Run the scenario at component level using the `http` layer (although, that might not be a hich priority.
 It would be nice, but if the scenarios run against the real server, then the components will use `http`)
+- Have the assertions to get the CY tests failing for real.

 Right now, we do not really execute the scenario, but a rewritten version.
 Ideally, we should generate the code and not write it manually (otherwise it defeats the point having a single specification file to test the system at multiple levels).